Parzival129/IPFS-REST-API/README.md

     * mkdir
     * mv
     * cp

+All requests through the server are recorded on an SQL database for easy logging and monitoring of the API and a node on the network.
 Easy creation of private IPFS networks and full MFS command args is in the works, more information on the Inter-Planetary-File-System can be found here: [https://docs.ipfs.io/](https://docs.ipfs.io/ "https://docs.ipfs.io/")